 Digital economies have experienced massive growth over the course of the past decade.
 With the rise in popularity of streaming video and audio, monetization networks have exploded – new networks seem to pop up almost everyday.
 These networks help producers and developers monetize their work.
 Mass payouts are a fundamental business function of these monetization networks.
 In order to attract quality partners and keep churn rates low, payments must be timely and reliable.
 In some cases these companies use a ‘home-grown’ solution (a payout platform developed in-house) to execute payouts while others turn to a mass payout service to solve the problem.
 A number of mass payout services exist and all have their pros and cons.
 Some of these payout services function well for domestic payouts but lack the capability to execute cross-border global payouts.
 Other mass payout services are strong when it comes to remittance but lack important functionality needed for payment reconciliation or tax compliance.

 Mass Payout Solutions

-Evaluating mass payout solutions can often be daunting task.
+Evaluating mass payout solutions can often be a daunting task.
 It’s difficult to forecast and account for all of the potential scenario or use cases where more robust features or functionality may be needed.
-The most pervasive function of a mass payout solution is it’s ability to execute payments.
+The most pervasive function of a mass payout solution is its ability to execute payments.
 Scaling a mass payout program often requires features that transcend the actual transmission of money.
 Some of these important features include payee onboarding, payment detail validation and verification, tax form collection, ERP integration, and payment reconciliation.
 For digital businesses where payees are valued partners, the selection of a robust and scalable mass payout solution can be integral to the success of the business.

 Will a Payout Platform Save You Money?